New year, new slate, new goals.

 Step #2: Assess Your Business Goals

-What are your business goals for 2017?
+What are your overall business goals for the new year?
 This is an important step, so don’t rush this process!
-For example, your goal for 2017 may be to increase sales by 10%.
+Your marketing and sales goals should align with your overall business goals.
+For example, your goal may be to increase sales by 10%.
 To accomplish this goal you could increase the number of leads your sales team receives.
 You could also work to increase the conversion percentage for lead-to-customer.
 Both inbound strategies will help your company achieve it’s goal of a 10% increase in sales.
 Developing your inbound strategy around defined business goals ensures that your marketing efforts are directly contributing to the overall business plan.

 Step #3: Develop Your Inbound Marketing Goals

-Once you have successfully assessed your benchmarks, and determined your business goals, now it’s time to set your inbound marketing goals.
+Once you have successfully defined the customer journey, assessed your benchmarks, and determined your business goals, now it’s time to set your inbound marketing goals.
 Based on where your business is headed this year, your marketing team can decide what your top priorities are for your inbound marketing strategy.

 Not sure where to start?
 Here are some examples to kick off your brainstorming session:

 If you are looking to increase website traffic, then you’ll need to conduct keyword research and build remarkable content around those terms.
 If you are looking to increase the number of leads your site is generating, then you’ll need to take a look at your current lead generation opportunities on your site.
 Can you send more traffic to those pages?
-And, if you are looking to increase your customer conversion rate, do you need to create something new?
+And, if you are looking to increase your customer conversion rate, do you need to develop content to support the sales process?

 Your inbound marketing strategy may include very similar goals, or you may have entirely different needs.
 No matter where you stand, once you’ve identified your goals, you can build out your tactics to achieve your defined objectives.
 Just remember: having a clear direction is key.
 Once you have that, you have essentially created a roadmap to success!

 And now we want to hear from you!
-What inbound marketing goals are you setting for 2017?
-How do you think those goals will help build upon your successes from 2016?
+What inbound marketing goals are you setting for the year?
+How do you think those goals will help build upon your successes?
 We love a new year and new goals!
 Comment below, and let’s discuss!